anup-splendornet/iban/README.md

 - Docker installation on windows https://docs.docker.com/toolbox/toolbox_install_windows/#step-3-verify-your-installation

+- To donwload Docker image, please use link http://progfeel.co.in/iban/iban.tar

 - After installation of docker please ensure docker service is running.
 Once it is confirmed, import image into it `docker load < iban.tar`

 - To list all available images Run command : `docker images`